 Cobbled all along by huge sandstone slabs, the roads approached the gates of Angkor Thom over dykes 15 meters wide.
 Everything here is framed by balustrades in the form of nagas (snakes).

-Also on both sides there are sculptures of 54 spirits, which resemble stone warriors, great and formidable, and the parapets are shaped as 9-headed snakes.
+Also on both sides, there are stone sculptures of 54 spirits, which resemble stone warriors, great and formidable, and the parapets are shaped as 9-headed snakes.
 It seems that these 54 spirits are trying to keep the nagas, as if, not giving them the opportunity to harm anyone.

 Unfortunately, up to date, many statues of the five alleys of giants have been lost.
 However, some sculptures in front of the Victory Gate, the southern and northern gates managed to be restored.
 It may seem that there are a few pattern postures here, however, if you look at them closely, their faces are very different.

-Three pseudo arched towers are almost in their original form, but the decorative sculptural ornaments have suffered badly, therefore, some details on them can be seen with great difficulty.
+Three pseudo-arched towers are almost in their original form, but the decorative sculptural ornaments, Angkor Wat carvings, bas relief, and high relief sculptures have suffered badly, therefore, some details on them can be seen with great difficulty.
 Ornamentation on the northern gate is the only one that was left well-preserved, as well as the one on the west side of the eastern gate, which is also called the gates of the Dead.

 The length of the gate along the facade is approximately 16 meters, and the height to the top of the central tower is about 23 meters.
 It is worth noting that all the Gopura Gates have lost their porticoes, so the height does not match the original, but it can only be determined approximately.
 Most likely, the architects counted it according to the rule of the golden section, which means that the height was about 5.8 meters.

-The sculptural decoration of all the gates repeats the motif of the ornamentation of Bayon tower.
-They depict the faces of Avalokitesvara, that look into the four directions ofthe world.
+The sculptural decoration of all the gates repeats the motif of the ornamentation of the Bayon tower.
+Angkor Wat faces depict the faces of Avalokitesvara, which look into the four directions of the world.
 The main tower has two faces, and the side buildings have one each.
 The corners, which are formed by the intersection of the main axial lines of the gate, are decorated with stunning statues of the three-headed elephant Airavata.
 His trunks form columns that support powerful heads.

-The temple of Angkor Thom is built as a model of the Universe, where Bayon symbolizes Mount Meru (sacred mountain in Hindu mythology), channels symbolize the ocean and the surrounding world, and walls stand for the limits of this world.
+The temple of Angkor Wat is built as a model of the Universe, which can be clearly seen if you look at Angkor Wat from above.
+Here, Bayon symbolizes Mount Meru (the sacred mountain in Hindu mythology), channels symbolize the ocean and the surrounding world, and walls stand for the limits of this world.